Global Nursing Fellowship Program

 Nursing Fellow: Bethany Groleau

 Bethany Groleau, RN from the Lunder 9 oncology unit at MGH was awarded the first Global Nursing Fellowship in 2016.
 Groleau spent six weeks in Uganda teaching basic oncology nursing skills and safe chemotherapy administration at the Mbarara Regional Referral Hospital Cancer Clinic nurses.
 On being awarded her Fellowship, Groleau said, “I am so excited for this opportunity, I feel like this was an extension of my nursing, a way to give to others and something that was so much greater than myself.”

 Nursing Fellow: Sara Groves

-Sara Groves, MPH, MSN, DrPH has more than 40 years of experience in public health and public health nursing, including 14 years working in Brazil, Haiti, and Uganda.
-As a Global Nursing Fellow at the Mbarara University of Science & Technology Department of Nursing, Groves participated in clinical research, supported clinical teaching, and taught program implementation and evaluation.
+Sara Groves, MPH, MSN, DrPH, has more than 45 years of experience in public health nursing, 14 years of this spent living internationally in Brazil, Haiti and Uganda.
+Sara has been a repeat Global Nursing Fellow at Mbarara University of Science & Technology Department of Nursing (MUST) where she has supported research development, clinical teaching, and program implementation and evaluation.
+In 2014, in collaboration with MUST faculty, she facilitated the launch of the Masters of Science in Critical Care program.
+In the most recent nursing fellowship, she assisted the faculty in completing a community needs assessment to identify and develop an additional site for community health nursing students.
 Groves received nursing degrees from University of Iowa and Boston University, her doctorate in international public health from Columbia University, and has over 30 publications in areas of international practice.